undaldotorg/undal/doc/developer-notes.md

 3. Use `debugedit` to modify debug information in the binary.

+### Compiling for gprof profiling

+Run configure with the `--enable-gprof` option, then make.

 ### `debug.log`

 If the code is behaving strangely, take a look in the `debug.log` file in the data directory;
 error and debugging messages are written there.

-Debug logging can be enabled on startup with the `-debug` and `-loglevel` configuration options and toggled while bitcoind is running with the `logging` RPC.
-For instance, launching bitcoind with `-debug` or `-debug=1` will turn on all log categories and `-loglevel=trace` will turn on all log severity levels.
+Debug logging can be enabled on startup with the `-debug` and `-loglevel` configuration options and toggled while undald is running with the `logging` RPC.
+For instance, launching undald with `-debug` or `-debug=1` will turn on all log categories and `-loglevel=trace` will turn on all log severity levels.

 The Qt code routes `qDebug()` output to `debug.log` under category "qt": run with `-debug=qt`